JC3/AssimpDocs/5.0.1-master-cd42b955/README.md

 ## Why?

 The original docs seemed very old and I did not trust them.
-That's about it.
+Also the assimp-docs project has a bunch of prerequisites and I wasn't satisifed with the output.
+For me, it's easier to just use doxygen on the assimp source tree.